 Consumer Confidence in Switzerland averaged -9.47 points from 1972 until 2022, reaching an all time high of 22.40 points in the third quarter of 2000 and a record low of -56.40 points in the second quarter of 2020.
 This page provides - Switzerland Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Consumer Confidence in Switzerland is expected to be 1.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Switzerland to stand at 9.00 in 12 months time.
-In the long-term, the Switzerland Consumer Confidence is projected to trend around 5.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Switzerland is expected to be -6.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Consumer Confidence is projected to trend around 1.30 points in 2023 and 1.00 points in 2024, according to our econometric models.